Catechism debate

 The Catechism Debate, also known as Historikerstreit 2.0, is a debate in Germany about Holocaust remembrance initiated by Australian historian A. Dirk Moses with his 2021 essay "The German Catechism".
 In the debate, Moses challenges the uniqueness of the Holocaust.
-In May through August 2021, scholars reacted to Moses's thesis in the New Fascism Syllabus in a series of reflections curated by Jennifer V. Evans.
+In May through August 2021, scholars reacted to Moses's thesis in The New Fascism Syllabus in a series of reflections curated by Jennifer V. Evans and Brian J Griffith.

 Moses' theses

-Dirk Moses' article, "The German Catechism", was published in May 2021 in the online journal Geschichte der Gegenwart (The History of Today) and republished in English on the website New Fascism Syllabus.
+Dirk Moses' article, "The German Catechism", was published in May 2021 in the online journal Geschichte der Gegenwart (The History of Today) and republished in English on the website The New Fascism Syllabus.
 The article outlines the "German catechism" as including these five "credal" beliefs: